2017–18 Pittsburgh Penguins season

+The 2017–18 Pittsburgh Penguins season was the fifty-first season for the National Hockey League ice hockey team that was established on June 5, 1967.
+It entered the season as two-time defending Stanley Cup champions.
+The Penguins entered this season as the longest active playoffs streak in the NHL after the Detroit Red Wings missed the playoffs for the first time in 25 years last season.

+Background

-The 2017–18 Pittsburgh Penguins season was the 51st season for the National Hockey League ice hockey team that was established on June 5, 1967.
-They entered the season as two-time defending Stanley Cup champions.
-It was the first season since the 2002–03 season in which the team played without goaltender Marc-Andre Fleury, as they shipped him off to play for the Vegas Golden Knights in the expansion draft.
-The Penguins failed to defend their title, after being eliminated in the Second Round of the playoffs by the eventual Stanley Cup champion Washington Capitals, ending their chances of a possible three-peat, the first three-peat in the NHL since the New York Islanders won 4 straight from 1980 to 1983, and the first in a North American professional sports league since the NBA’s Los Angeles Lakers from 2000 to 2002.
-As of 2023, this represents the most recent season the Pens have won a playoff series.
+This was the first season since the 2002–03 season in which the team played without goaltender Marc-Andre Fleury; team leaders had shipped him off to play for the Vegas Golden Knights during the expansion draft.

+The team failed to defend its title, after being eliminated in the Second Round of the playoffs by the eventual Stanley Cup champion Washington Capitals.
+This also ended the team's chances of a possible three-peat, which would have been the first three-peat in the NHL since the New York Islanders won four straight from 1980 to 1983.
+It would also have been the first in a North American professional sports league since the NBA’s Los Angeles Lakers from 2000 to 2002.